Hale Barns (ward)

 Hale Barns is an electoral ward of Trafford covering the village of Hale Barns and parts of the villages of Hale and Timperley.

-The ward was created in 2004 largely from parts of the old Hale and Village wards.
+The ward was created in 2004, mostly from the Hale ward but it also included a small part of Village ward.

 Councillors

 Since 2022, the councillors are Dylan Butt (Conservative), Dave Morgan (Conservative), and Patrick Myers (Conservative).